Creating a Yes: The Importance of an Intervention Letter

 The advice has become exceedingly popular: “write a letter.”
 In a time of struggle or confusion, many therapists, coaches, and teachers often advise this practice to help people get clear on things.

 Sometimes the letter is written to another person; sometimes it’s written to a younger or older self.
 Since these letters are rarely shared, the end result of the writing isn’t as important as the process.
 The letter becomes a vehicle for focused attention, thought, and structure for a specific topic that helps a person create a new level of awareness or growth.

 An Intervention Letter Is Different

-At Feinberg Addiction Services, we ask our clients to write a letter as part of the intervention process.
+At Feinberg Consulting, we ask our clients to write a letter as part of the intervention process.
 It’s no exercise; these letters are read aloud by family members at the intervention and play a crucial role in having a loved one say “Yes” to the treatment he or she needs.

 In addiction recovery, there’s a proven recipe for success.
 The same is true with interventions, as well as with intervention letters.
 We provide families with a template for their intervention letters that allows them to create a powerful appeal that will strike at the heart of the disease of addiction.

 By the time a person who is struggling with addiction reaches the point where intervention is necessary, the disease has created a very strong armor around them that distorts reality and makes it hard for them to see that their family is trying to help.
 We like to think of interventional letters as “love-piercing arrows” that are sharp and strong enough to penetrate the hard shell of addiction.